-Description Amount Maturity Term Certificates (previously known as Stewardship Investment Certificates) \$20,000,000 Varying term lengths Demand Certificates (previously known as Thrift Accumulation Plan Agreements) \$15,000,000 Demand plus 30 days Individual Retirement Account Notes \$5,000,000 Minimum: the lesser of 5 years or holder's 59-1/2 birthday - 18 -
+Description Amount Maturity Term Certificates \$20,000,000 Varying term lengths Demand Certificates \$15,000,000 Demand plus 30 days Individual Retirement Account Notes \$5,000,000 Minimum: the lesser of 5 years or holder's 59-1/2 birthday

 The initial interest rate on Term Certificates, Demand Certificates and Notes offered will depend upon prevailing interest rates at the time of sale and, in the case of Term Certificates, the various fixed terms available for issuance will depend on those offered by the Foundation at the time of sale.
-Current interest rates for all of the Foundation's securities and Term Certificate fixed terms are available on the Foundation's website at www.bicfoundation.org or by calling the Foundation at (717) 796-4788.
+Additionally, in the case of Demand Certificates, the initial interest rate will be based upon the progressive variable interest rate tier applicable to the total principal amount invested at the time of sale.
+Current interest rates for all of the Foundation's securities, Term Certificate fixed terms, and Demand Certificate progressive investment tiers are available on the Foundation's website at www.bicfoundation.org or by calling the Foundation at (717) 796-4788.
 The interest rates of the debt securities offered by the Foundation may be variable, fixed or a combination of both.
 The Foundation reserves the right to adjust (increase or decrease) all variable interest rates on any or all Term Certificates, Demand Certificates, or Notes at the beginning of any month to meet market conditions.
 Variable interest rates may be set at any level above zero in the sole discretion of the Board of Directors based on its judgment of market conditions at a particular time.
 Investors in Term Certificates and Demand Certificates may agree with the Foundation to accept a lower interest rate.
 See "Term Certificates - Ministry" and "Demand Certificates - Ministry."
-All decreases in variable interest rates are effective only if a participant is sent written notice of the decrease no less than thirty (30) days prior to the effective date.
+All decreases in variable interest rates are effective only if an investor is sent written notice of the decrease no less than thirty (30) days prior to the effective date.
 In the case of Term Certificates and Notes, an investor shall be entitled to withdraw from an investment and receive the full return of principal and all accrued but unpaid interest, without an early redemption penalty, if the investor, within thirty (30) days of receipt of the notice of a decrease in interest rates, makes a written withdrawal request to the Foundation.
 Increases or decreases may not be made retroactively effective.
 In no event may the interest rate exceed the amount permitted by law.
 The interest on the Term Certificates, Demand Certificates and Notes will be compounded monthly, based on a 365-day year.
 In the case of Notes, interest will be added to the principal amount of the security.
 In the case of Term Certificates and Demand Certificates, interest will be added to the principal amount of the security unless the investor requests, either upon application for the Term Certificate or Demand Certificate or in any subsequent written notice received by the Foundation, that the interest be paid monthly to the investor.
 The option for monthly interest paid to the investor is not available for Term Certificates and Demand Certificates held in the Foundation's IRA and HSA Programs.